charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

 * All Cnc25D API function are gathered in the cnc25d_api module
 * Box wood frame design example generates also BRep in addition to STL and DXF.
 * Box wood frame design example support router_bit radius up to 4.9 mm with all others parameters at default.
-* LGPL v3 is applied to this Python package.

 Release 0.1.2
 -------------